Martha Gladtved-Prahl

-Martha Christine Gladtved-Prahl, née Nordhagen (26 July 1891 – 5 July 1973) was a Norwegian politician for the Conservative Party.
+Martha Christine Gladtved-Prahl (née Nordhagen) (26 July 1891 – 5 July 1973) was a Norwegian politician for the Conservative Party.

+Early life and family

 She was born in Kristiania as a daughter of Johan Nordhagen (1856–1956) and Christine Magdalene, née Johansen (1858–1933).
 She was a sister of Rolf Nordhagen and Olaf Nordhagen.
+She is aunt to art historian Per Jonas Nordhagen and computer scientist Rolf Nordhagen.

 After finishing her secondary education in 1909 she married Haakon Glatved-Prahl (1875–1958) in 1911 and settled in Alversund.

+Political career

 She served as a deputy representative to the Parliament of Norway from Hordaland during the terms 1945–1949 and 1950–1953.
 In total she met during 6 days of parliamentary session.
 She was a longtime member of Alversund municipal council and served as deputy mayor from 1951 to 1955, as well as a board member of Hordaland Conservative Party.

 She chaired several local and regional committees on health and homemaking, was a board member of Nasjonalforeningen mot tuberkulosen from 1936 and deputy chair from 1947 until 1960, when she retired and was proclaimed an honorary member.
 She was a board member of Norges Husflidslag from 1954 to 1965.
 A co-owner of the factory where her husband was managing director, she was also a supervisory council member of Vaksdal Mølle from 1956 to 1964.

+Recognition

 Gladtved-Prahl was decorated with the King's Medal of Merit in gold and as a Knight of the Order of the Falcon.